randall/trafficserver/doc/admin-guide/security/index.en.rst

 #.
 Specify the rules for performing DNS server selection based on the
    destination domain, the destination host, or a URL regular expression.
-   These rules are located in :file:`splitdns.config`.
+   These rules are located in :file:`splitdns.yaml`.

 #.
 Enable the *Split DNS* option by adjusting :ts:cv:`proxy.config.dns.splitDNS.enabled`
    in :file:`records.config`. ::